Motus est Vita

 Developmental Trajectories

 Does MQ show systematic lifespan patterns?
-We expect Initiation to develop early (executive maturation), Investigation to accelerate in adolescence (identity exploration), and Integration to deepen in adulthood.
-If no patterns emerge, MQ may capture state rather than trait.
+We expect Initiation to peak in adolescence and early adulthood, Investigation to grow strongest through the twenties and thirties, and Integration to deepen across the whole lifespan.
+If no patterns emerge, MQ may be capturing state alone.

 H6